 (Other software than LaTeX is not supported.)

-Camera-ready papers must be submitted to CMT by *Mon Jun 12, 2017 23:59 PM UTC .
-Your paper must first be checked using the online paper checker tool.
+Camera-ready papers must be submitted to CMT by *Tue Jun 13, 2017 23:00 PM UTC .
+Your paper must first be checked using the online paper checker tool (avaliable later).
 Please do not wait until the last day, as fixes might require some time.
-We will be publishing the proceedings online as part of the JMLR Workshop and Conference Proceedings series.
+We will be publishing the proceedings online as part of the Proceedings of Machine Learning Research.
 During the submission process, you will be asked to approve their permission to publish form.